Henryrjh/GMDNet/README.md

 |GREAT-Stereo |  1.408    |  **8.01** |
 |Ours         |**1.393**  |8.49|

-## Train
+## Train and Testing
-Once our paper is accepted, we will release the training code.
+The author is currently occupied with other matters and will organize and release it when time permits.